getbem/getbem.github.io/site/markdown/faq.md

 Having resets for every block (besides being nice and BEMish) will also prevent problems with injecting a third-party piece of HTML/CSS markup which relies on browser defaults and so can be affected by global resets.
 For example, this is a known problem for webmails.

 <a id="ask-you-question"></a>
 ## Did not find the answer?
-Please ask your question, don't be shy.
+Please ask your questions!

 If you didn't find the proper answer, please [ask your question](https://github.com/getbem/getbem.com/issues/new?title=Type+your+question&body=Explain+in+detail+your+question&labels=question)!